-Although you’re studying hard for the both the ACT and SAT (or just one) and have a list of vocabulary words to review before the test date, it’s near impossible to know all the words that could be included on the test.
-So what do you do if you run into a completely unknown word?
+Although you’re studying hard for both the ACT and SAT (or just one) and have a list of vocabulary words to review before the test date, it’s near impossible to know all the words that could be included on the test.
+So what do you do if you run into completely unfamiliar words?
 You take a look at the prefixes, suffixes, and root words!
+These word parts are much easier to understand when they are broken down and you can find the word origin.
+By knowing how to do that, you’ll introduce new words and terms into your English language vocabulary!

 Context can go far when you’re trying to determine what an unknown SAT vocabulary word means.
 However, sometimes even with context, you can’t fully get to the actual meaning of the word.
 That’s where prefixes, suffixes, and root words come in.